 8. Social Afterlives and the Creation of Temporal Margins

-Martin Demant Frederiksen is External Lecturer in the Department of Cross-Cultural and Regional Studies at the Centre for Comparative Cultural Studies at the University of Copenhagen.
+Martin Demant Frederiksen is Assistant Professor in the Department of Cross-Cultural and Regional Studies, University of Copenhagen, Denmark.

 Global Youth, edited by Craig Jeffrey and Jane Dyson.